sushiibot/sushii-rules/README.md

 # sushii-rules

 Rules engine for processing Discord events with user configurable logic.
+In very early development and mostly experimentation.

 ## Rule Configuration